misiektoja/lastfm_monitor/README.md

 ./lastfm_monitor.py misiektoja -r -q
 ```

-Duration marks are not shown if the functionality to get track durations from Spotify is disabled.
+Duration marks are not shown if the functionality to get track duration from Spotify is disabled.

 ### Check intervals and offline timer